kstenerud/concise-encoding/ce-structure.md

  * Platform temporal types might not support the same kinds of time zones, or might not support subsecond values to the same resolution.
  * Platforms might not support data with cyclical references.
  * Platforms might not provide some of the less common data types such as [markup](#markup), [edge](#edge), and [node](#node).
 Generic types for these could be provided by the codec.
  * The destination structure might not support [references](#reference).
-In such a case, duplicating the data might be enough.
+In such a case, duplicating the data might be enough (taking care not to exceed the [global object limit](#user-controllable-limits)).

+### Lossy Conversions

+If, after decoding a value, it is no longer possible to encode it back into the exact same bit pattern due to data loss, the conversion is considered to be "lossy".

+**Lossy conversions that **MUST** be allowed**:

+ * Loss of [NaN payload data](#nan-payload), except for the quiet bit which **MUST** be preserved

+**Lossy conversions that **MUST NOT** be allowed**:

+ * String character substitution or omission
+ * Truncation from storing in a type that cannot hold all of the data (except where listed as configurable - see below)

+**Lossy conversions that **MUST** be decided based on configuration**:

+ * Loss of floating point coefficient precision from conversion between binary and decimal float types
+ * Loss of floating point coefficient precision from storing in a smaller float type
+ * Loss of subsecond precision due to temporal type mismatch or platform capabilities

+A decoder **MUST** provide configuration **OPTIONS** to enable each configurable lossy conversion individually, and each option **MUST** default to disabled.

+Disallowed lossy conversions are [data errors](#data-errors).

-### Binary and Decimal Float Conversions
+#### Binary and Decimal Float Conversions

 Binary and decimal float values can rarely be converted to each other without data loss, but such conversions can sometimes be necessary:

  * The destination platform might not support one of the types.
  * The destination object's required type might not match.

-When there is a destination type mismatch, a decoder **MUST** perform the conversion by converting the source value to a string and then parsing it using the standard API of that platform (or use a provably equivalent process that yields the same result).
+A decoder **MUST** perform such a conversion using the following algorithm or equivalent:

+ * Convert the source value to its string-based decimal exponent encoding.
+ * Convert the string value into the destination type.

+Binary float <-> string conversions **MUST** be done using standard conversion algorithms or equivalent.
+These are usually provided as part of the standard library.
 This helps to minimize exploitable behavioral differences between implementations.